 The details of configuring smart-host SMTP mail routing are beyond the scope of this Guide, but see your Domino and Exchange documentation and online resources for more information about configuring smart hosts for those servers.
-In particular, see the Microsoft article Outbound Smart Host Scenario.
+In particular, see the Microsoft article Create a Send connecto to route outbound mail through a Smart host.